Learn about entry requirements and stay conditions in South Korea for your business trips.

 2. Quarantine requirements

 Post-entry quarantine does not apply automatically regardless of the vaccination status of a traveller.
-However, if the result of the test carried out at the airport is positive and accompanied by symptoms associated with Covid-19, travelers may be required to self-isolate.
-By contrast, if visitors from China are tested positive, the 7-day isolation is absolutely mandatory for them.
+However, if the result of the test carried out at the airport is positive and accompanied by symptoms associated with Covid-19, short-term travellers are likely to be transferred to a hospital.

 3. Staying in South Korea